+We can see that there is a quite large asymmetry in the time-frequency resource allocation for DL and UL, ranging from 0.4 to 5.7.
+From 7 possibilities, 4 are dedicated to DL centric traffic.

-3-2Traffic Asymmetry
+Traffic Asymmetry

 Adapting to this new reality gives rise to the opportunity to adjust the bandwidth of the lesser used direction of transmission to the traffic load.
 The saved spectrum may be either used elsewhere in network or, when combined with novel frequency allocation approaches, may provide an additional spectrum resource in the downlink direction, allowing capacity increase such to satisfy the user traffic demands.